finlaycampbell/covariant_tracking/README.md

 -------------

-- Open the `covariant_tracking.RProj` file if using RStudio, otherwise make sure your working directory is somewhere within this folder
+- Open the `covariant_tracking.RProj` file if using RStudio, otherwise make sure your working directory is somewhere within this folder.
 - Open the `run_analysis.R` file, which will guide you through the analysis.